-The High School Independent Project elective is designed to allow students to directly embed the school's mission and vision in their learning.
-In this course students' will identify a project of personal interest and design their pathway to successfully meeting a self-identified goal.
-AISCT has incredibly imaginative and creative students.
+Independent ProjectGr 11-121 year1 creditThe High School Independent Project elective is designed to allow students to directly embed the school's mission and vision in their learning.
+In this course students' will identify a project of personal interest and design their pathway to successfully meeting a self-identified goal.AISCT has incredibly imaginative and creative students.
 In a course like this students will have time to dive deep into a topic and potentially develop solutions that drive real change that will positively impact the world.